18F/health-tracking-course/collections/_rubric/sc-low-1.md

 	- Communication is good
 	- It really does make a difference if a team likes each other and gets along.

-As we're thinking through all of these, let's think through some direct qestions we can ask of these teams to get at things we may not be able to observe directly.
+As we're thinking through all of these, let's think through some direct questions we can ask of these teams to get at things we may not be able to observe directly.

 ## Questioning the team (30m, with a colleague)